alexesprit/shieldsio-vlang/README.md

 #### URL format

-The format of URL is the following: `https://shieldsio-vlang.vercel.app/api/vmod/:owner/:repo/:ref`, where
+The request format is the following: `/api/vmod/:owner/:repo/:ref`, where

 -   `owner` is your name on GitHub
 -   `repo` is your repository name on GitHub